nikola43/solana-vrf/README.md

 The backend will:
 1. Scan for any pending requests that were missed while offline
 2. Subscribe to real-time events via WebSocket
-3. Automatically fulfill incoming randomness requests
+3. Automatically fulfill incoming randomness requests with callback delivery
 4. Serve health/status/metrics endpoints on the configured port

 ### Environment Variables